frikyng/repo_for_repoChat/Documentation.md

 ### arboreal_scan properties

 The arboreal_scan objects contains, on top of the header information (which can be accessed in `a_s.header`), morphological information about the tree.
-This includes : proper tree scaling (in microns from the pia), the exclusion of rejected branches, and iformation about how the branches connect to each other.
+This includes : proper tree scaling (in microns from the pia), the exclusion of rejected branches, and information about how the branches connect to each other.

 - `a_s.original_trees{1}` correspond to the rescaled (in microns) and offset (as a distance from the surface) version of the original .swc file.
 Branches were reconnected according to the batch_params
 - `a_s.original_trees_filtered{1}` correspond to the rescaled (in microns) and offset (as a distance from the surface) version of the original .swc file, minus the branches that were excluded